jeffboody/libsqlite3/readme.md

 Note that there are additional column constraints that are not listed above which may not work well when combined with the C API.

-Note that the last row must not end with a comma.

 ALTER TABLE
 -----------